Skip to navigation

 When most people consider getting a “divorce” in Maryland, they are referring to an absolute divorce.
 With an absolute divorce, the parties are no longer married.
 They are free to re-marry.
 They do not have inheritance rights.
 In order to get an absolute divorce, though, there must be a legal basis in which to file for the divorce in court.
 This is called having “grounds” for a divorce.
 Maryland provides both no fault and fault grounds for divorce which are described below.

-An absolute divorce can be granted on no fault grounds which include a 12-month separation or by mutual consent.
-For the separation grounds, the parties must reside in different residences for a full year without sexual relations before they would be able to file paperwork with the court requesting an absolute divorce.
 For mutual consent grounds of divorce, the parties need not be separated, but they must have a written agreement resolving all issues relating to alimony, child custody, child support, and marital property division.
-If the parties have a written agreement, and if neither spouse is asking for the agreement to be set aside, then a complaint for absolute divorce can be filed in court even if the parties are living together or have been separated for less than 12 months.
-For more information about the no fault divorce process, please review my blog.
+If the parties have a written agreement, and if neither spouse is asking for the agreement to be set aside, then a complaint for absolute divorce can be filed in court even if the parties have not been separated for more than 6 months (of, if the divorce matter was field with the court before October 1, 2023, 12-months).

 Limited Divorce